Testausserveri/benchmarks/README.md

 Each program needs to be added to PATH if the associated installer or package doesn't do so automatically.

-\*You should select POSIX threads and SEH exceptions for your MinGW installation.
+\*You should select x86_64 architecture, POSIX threads, and SEH exceptions for your MinGW installation.

 ## Running